Table of Contents

 Below the thyroid cartilage is the cricoid cartilage, the base for the paired arytenoid cartilages.
 They are responsible for the positioning and tension of the vocal cords (vocal ligament) allowing phonation.

-Except for the epiglottis and the vocal cords, the whole larynx has a mucosa, which moistens the respiratory air and cleans it of small dust particles.
+Except for the epiglottis and vocal cords, the whole larynx has a mucosa that moistens the respiratory air and cleans it of small dust particles.

-The trachea is an 11 cm long and than 1 inch in diameter connecting tube between the larynx and the bronchial system of the lung.
-It is stabilized by approximately 20 semicircular hyaline cartilage rings, inferior to the fully circled cricoid cartilage and are connected with each other via elastic connective tissue.
+The trachea is an 11-cm long, 1.5-cm wide connecting tube between the larynx and bronchial system of the lung.
+It is stabilized by approx. 20 semicircular hyaline cartilage rings, inferior to the fully circled cricoid cartilage.
+These cartilage rings are connected to each other via elastic connective tissue.

-Cilia keep tiny foreign bodies away and transport them back to the mouth or nose.
+Cilia remove tiny foreign bodies from the respiratory system and transport them back to the mouth or nose.
 The wall of the trachea touches the esophagus dorsally.

 This roughly 25-cm long muscular tube connects the pharynx to the stomach and transports solid and fluid food.
 Topographically, the esophagus is situated between the trachea ventrally and the spine dorsally.